focofofo.com / FAQ / Inventory / Opinion / Resources / Water / Calendar / Mistakes I've made / Goals / Climate change / Build your own food forest!

 C = catchment surface (roof size) in square feet (e.g. 1225)

-G = gallons per 1 inch of rainfall per sq ft of catchment (0.56)
+G = gallons per 1 inch of rainfall per sq ft of catchment, assuming 10% evaporation and loss (0.56)

 R * C * G = gallons of water per year hitting the roof